 You can check if a person is licensed to represent immigrants or to give advice.

-- Immigration consultants must be a member of the Immigration Consultants of Canada Regulatory Council.
+- Citizenship or immigration consultants must be a member of the Immigration Consultants of Canada Regulatory Council.

-- Lawyers or notaries must be a member of a Canadian provincial or territorial law society, or the Chambre des notaires du Québec (see below).
+- Lawyers or notaries must be a member of a Canadian provincial or territorial law society, or the Chambre des notaires du Québec.

 - Paralegals (Ontario only) must be members of the Law Society of Upper Canada